matias-ceau/scripts/docs/scripts/jupyter_new_notebook.xsh.md

 #### Overview

-The `jupyter_new_notebook.xsh` script facilitates creating a new Jupyter Notebook in a specified project directory and opens it in the Chromium web browser.
-By using `dmenu`, users are prompted to enter a name for their new notebook.
-If the name is valid and doesn't already exist in the project path, a new .ipynb file is created with default empty notebook content.
+The script `jupyter_new_notebook.xsh` automates the process of creating a new Jupyter notebook within a specified project directory.
+When executed, it prompts the user to enter a name for the new notebook using `dmenu`, a dynamic menu for X. The notebook is initiated with a basic structure defined in the `empty_nb` variable, ensuring it is compatible with Jupyter's expected JSON format (version 4, minor version 2).

-The script implements error handling that notifies users if the entered name is empty or conflicts with existing notebooks.
-This is particularly useful for streamlining the process of starting new projects or experiments in Jupyter without manual file creation.
+Key functionalities include:
+- Checking if the notebook name already exists in the specified project directory.
+- Creating the new notebook file if it doesn't already exist.
+- Opening the created notebook in Chromium browser.
+- Sending notifications via `notify-send` for errors such as a duplicate name or if no name was specified.

 ---